AhmedSaladin/Python-playground/README.md

-# Python
+# Python Playground
-This repo is for python project to explore the capability of python and it's framework such as Django, Pygame, Flask and more
+This repo is for python project to explore the capability of python and it's framework such as Django, Pygame, Flask, etc.

 ## References
 <ul>